w3c/wcag-act-rules/content/about.md

   path: content/index.md
 ---

-WCAG 2 Test Rules describe how to test conformance to Web Content Accessibility Guideline (WCAG) success criteria.
+WCAG 2 Test Rules describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
 They are primarily for developers of evaluation tools and test methodologies.
 Guidance for others is in Understanding WCAG and WCAG Techniques.
 To learn more, see: [WCAG Overview](https://www.w3.org/WAI/standards-guidelines/wcag/), [All WCAG 2 Guidance](https://www.w3.org/WAI/standards-guidelines/wcag/docs/).

 The [List of Test Rules for WCAG 2](https://www.w3.org/WAI/standards-guidelines/act/rules/) is updated periodically.
 The rules are developed according to the [Accessibility Conformance Testing (ACT) Rules Format 1.0](https://www.w3.org/WAI/standards-guidelines/act/) standard.